jared-m-peg/jared-m-peg/README.md

 ---

-Currently studying the source code of an open-source Java application and modifying it.
+Currently studying the source code of an open-source Java application and modifying it successfully.